sunnyvale-academy/SNY.OSS.TRF.01.01.00/labs/08-Cloud_network_modelling/README.md

 }
 ```

-Now that we configured the Terraform environment, we can proceed to declare the VPC, within the **vpn.tf** file insert:
+Now that we configured the Terraform environment, we can proceed to declare the VPC, within the **vpc.tf** file insert:

 ```
 resource "google_compute_network" "vpc" {